casdoor/casdoor-website/docs/syncer/WeCom.md

 ---
-title: WeCom
+title: WeCom syncer
-description: Using WeCom Syncer to synchronize users from WeCom
+description: Sync users from WeCom (企业微信) to Casdoor via the WeCom API.
 keywords: [syncer, wecom, wechat work]
 authors: [UsherFall]
 ---

-WeCom Syncer allows you to automatically import users from your WeCom (企业微信) organization into Casdoor.
-The syncer fetches user information from all departments in your WeCom organization through the WeCom API and keeps the user data synchronized.
+The **WeCom syncer** imports users from your WeCom organization into Casdoor.
+It uses the WeCom API to fetch users from all departments and keeps data in sync.

 ## Configuration

-The following fields are required:
+Required fields:

 - **Organization**: The Casdoor organization where users will be imported
 - **Name**: A unique name for this syncer